“Vision without execution is just hallucination.”— Henry Ford

 Be proactive.
 Plan your life rather than just reacting to things.

-One of the best ways to plan ahead is to network.
-This means you have to gather those names of people and organizations you want to do work with in the future.
+One of the best ways to plan is to network.
+This means you must gather the names of people and organizations you want to work with in the future.

 Work on creating a database of new prospects.
-Also, create a plan on how you will connect with these people.
+Also, make a plan on how you will connect with these people.

 These are ways that I connect with my audience: